Unpredictable energy markets – or just the turn of the architect

 Need proof?

 Look at Yamal LNG as an example.
 Size-wise it’s comparable to the ridiculously expensive Gorgon LNG in Australia.
 But the price tag is cut by half.
-I will not try to say that Gorgon is a good yardstick for pricing LNG facilities but even if this is not really the busiest corner of Australia, it’s still a very hospitable and nice patch of the planet compared to the Siberian coast on the Arctic Ocean.
+I will not try to say that Gorgon is a good yardstick for pricing LNG facilities but even if this is not the busiest corner of Australia, it’s still a very hospitable and nice patch of the planet compared to the Siberian coast on the Arctic Ocean.

-This is Yamal, one of the most difficult terrains of the planet.
+This is Yamal, one of the most difficult terrains on the planet.
 You might be forgiven to think that you are on an entirely other planet altogether and work in those circumstances is never easy, let alone cheap.
-A 15 mtpa plant in those circumstances, that is cheaper than one that is built in a comparatively easy environment – hard to believe.
+A 15 mtpa plant in those circumstances, is cheaper than one that is built in a comparatively easy environment – hard to believe.
 Isn’t it?

-If you have joined the energy world 5 years ago as a trader, you must really believe so as for most of the last decade, prices were on the very high side.
+If you joined the energy world 5 years ago as a trader, you must believe so as for most of the last decade, prices were on the very high side.
 To you, it will be normality at its best.
 You have not seen anything else in the end, up until now at least.

 But I can still remember days when a price like 5 USD/MMBtu was not considered low but rather normal.
 LNG sales prices of 2,5 USD/MMBtu were considered rather low and anything below 2 USD would have been really low.